dxos/dxos/docs/docs/guide/typescript/queries.md

 }
 ```

-Using a tool called `dxtype` from `@dxos/echo-schema` we can generate corresponding classes for use with DXOS Client.
+Using a tool called `dxtype` from `@dxos/echo-schema` classes can be generated for use with DXOS Client.

 ```bash
 dxtype <input protobuf file> <output typescript file>